Hoop-La: Plot

 When the sheltered and educated Chris Miller who is the son of Nifty Miller, manager of a travelling circus, shows up unexpectedly to visit his dad, Nifty wants him to turn around and go back to school.
 Nifty is reluctant to let him be around the circus folk.
 However, he is allowed to stay and work for a while; however, this means some things have to change—like Nifty and his paramour Carrie have to cool it for a while.
 Carrie does not take that well, and in anger pays worldly Hoochie coochie dancer Lou to seduce Chris and lure him away from his dad.
-Lou tries her best, and sometimes shocks the naive Chris, like when she goes skinny dipping in a pond.
+Lou tries her best, and sometimes shocks the naïve Chris, like when she goes skinny dipping in a pond.

 However, instead of taking him for a chump, she ends up falling in love and comes clean with him; he proposes marriage.
 Lou thinks she is not good enough for Chris, and so does Nifty.
 Then Chris and Lou sneak off and get married.
 Needing money to leave the circus, Lou hits up Carrie for the rest of the money she promised, threatening to tell Nifty if she does not pay.
 They gather enough money to leave, but not before an angry Nifty can throw them out and tell them never to come back.
 Lou and Chris head for the Chicago and the World's Fair where Lou dances and Chris works in a law office.
 Having fallen on hard times, Lou secretly arranges for Nifty to be the barker for her dancing act.
 Lou knows Chris will not be happy until he makes up with his father.
 Nifty is not happy; Chris explains that Lou has been making it possible for him to learn the law while she supports them with her dancing.
 In the end, Nifty realizes Lou is okay and forgives them both.